Scottish Coins & Tokens

 Hammered Silver Scottish Twenty Pence.

-The rarer second coinage (Briot’s hammered
+The rarer second coinage (Briot’s

-issue) of 1636 only, not to be confused with the later third coinage.
+hammered issue) of 1636 only, not to be confused with the later third coinage.
 Spink 5550.
+Sold with an old dealer’s

-an annotated coin envelope. £145
+ticket together with an information slip and an annotated coin envelope. £145

 WSC-7911: